acearchive/legacy-artifact-action/README.md

 ```
 Host content from Ace Archive on the IPFS network.

-To upload content to Web3.Storage, you must specify `--w3s-token` and
+To upload content to Web3.Storage, you must specify `--ipfs-api` and
-`--ipfs-api`.
+`--w3s-token`.

-To pin content with an IPFS pinning service, you must specify `--pin-endpoint`
+To pin content with an IPFS pinning service, you must specify `--ipfs-api`,
-and `--pin-token`.
+`--pin-endpoint`, and `--pin-token`.

+The multiaddr of your local IPFS node is most likely
+`/dns/localhost/tcp/5001/http` by default.

 Usage:
   artifact-action [flags]

 Flags:
   -h, --help                 help for artifact-action
-      --ipfs-api multiaddr      The multiaddr of your IPFS node (default "/dns/localhost/tcp/5001/http")
+      --ipfs-api multiaddr   The multiaddr of your IPFS node
   -m, --mode string          The mode to operate in, either "validate" or "history" (default "validate")
   -o, --output string        The output to produce, either "artifacts", "cids", or "summary" (default "summary")
-      --path string             The path of the artifact files in the repository (default "artifacts")
+      --path path            The path of the artifact files in the repository (default "artifacts/")
-      --pin-endpoint endpoint   The URL of the IPFS pinning service API endpoint to use
+      --pin-endpoint url     The url of the IPFS pinning service API endpoint to use
-      --pin-token token         The bearer token for the configured IPFS pinning service
+      --pin-token token      The secret bearer token for the configured IPFS pinning service
   -r, --repo path            The path of the git repo containing the artifact files (default ".")
       --w3s-token token      The secret API token for Web3.Storage
 ```

 ## Examples